RadW2020/bitfitech/README.md

 After running `npm run docs`, open `docs/index.html` in your browser to view the complete API documentation.

+### Vector Clocks & Node Synchronization

+For detailed information about the distributed ordering and synchronization system, see:

+- **[Vector Clocks & Node Sync Guide](docs/VECTOR_CLOCKS_AND_SYNC.md)** - Comprehensive guide to vector clocks and node synchronization

 ## 🏗️ Project Structure

 ```